 We humans are primarily visually-driven creatures.
 Most of our decisions rely on what we perceive.
 Although, we might not be consciously aware of it.
 The internet, as you may have noticed, is an explosion of colors.
 You will find different websites employing all sorts of backgrounds and color schemes to entice the viewer to keep on scrolling.
 And considering the rise of internet dependency, one could say that websites have achieved their goal.
-Certainly, web design companies like the Secret Hideout (a creative micro-agency) have succeeded in building a visually appealing and professionally designed website for the audience of their clients.
+Certainly, at TextureX, we have done our best in building a visually appealing and professionally designed website for our clients and general audience.
+We love all forms of textures (as you can only imagine! :), because the possibilities and potential illustrations are timeless.

 Perhaps, you may have already noticed this.
 But, a lot of websites (targeted to the same audience, more or less) utilize almost an identical color palette.
 This is no accident nor is it an attempt to imitate successful websites.
 You probably know by now that color schemes play a pivotal role in effective web design.